BogdanCatalin-Iacob/Mountain-Hiker/README.md

 * As a Returning user, I want to contact the organisation so I can request more information. - Testing was done to ensure there was a contact form on the Website and that the Footer also contained contact information.
     - Form inputs on contact.html page were tested one by one to ensure the form cannot be submitted empty, with any of the fields empty or wrong input type for email- worked as expected on all tested browsers
-    - Test contact informations in the page footer to be visible and displayed on all screen sizes - worked as expected on all tested browsers
+    - Test contact information in the page footer to be visible and displayed on all screen sizes - worked as expected on all tested browsers
--This give to users the possibility to get more informations as needed <br>
+-This gives to users the possibility to get more informations as needed <br>

 * As a Frequent user, I want to check to see if there are any new upcoming events. - Testing was done to ensure upcoming events were displayed on the Events Page.
     - Test all elements on events.html page are correctly aligned on all screen sizes -worked as expected on all tested browsers